ramgpal/RedconeAlertApp/README.md

 *Notification*

-# Note: All the copyrights of this project are owned by the organization Redcone.
+# Note: All the rights of this project are reserved by the organization Redcone.